MKrupauskas/sticky-notes/README.md

 A single-page web application for taking small notes.
 Inspiration from the default windows sticky notes app.
 Made with React.
 :cool:

+### Building and developing

+Fork project run `npm i` in the root of the project.

+To fire up the development environment run `npm run dev`.

+To generate production assets run `npm build`.